-Compliance monitoring evaluation.
-ND's EQRO conducts comprehensive, internal IQAP on-site reviews of compliance of the MCO at least once in a three-year period.
+ND's EQRO conducts comprehensive, site reviews of compliance of the MCO at least once in a three-year period.
 The state's EQRO reviews MCO compliance with standards established by the state for access to care, structure and operations, and quality measurement and improvement.
 These standards are as stringent as the federal Medicaid managed care standards described in Title 42 CFR Part 438, which address requirements related to access, structure and operations, and measurement and improvement.
 Compliance is also determined through review of individual files to evaluate implementation of standards.
 Table 2 lists relevant Title 42 CFR Part 438 regulations and MCO compliance standards